-The best Colorado’s Premier Law Firm attorneys will explain to you that your lack of a prior criminal record is not a sole basis to drop your current DUI case or even receive a better plea deal.
-But most certainly, it is much better to have a clean record, because those who have been arrested before, particularly those with prior DUI convictions, are normally exposed to substantially increased penalties.
+Your lack of prior criminal records is not the sole basis to drop your current DUI case or even receive a better plea deal.
+But most certainly, it is much better to have a clean record because those who have been arrested before, particularly those with prior DUI convictions, are normally exposed to substantially increased penalties.

-No matter what type of work you do, a criminal record can affect you in multiple ways outside of the courtroom.
-For example, drug offenses can prevent you from obtaining federal financial aid for school.
-Having a chid abuse charge cab prohibit you from working in the nursing or caretaking fields.
+No matter what type of work you do, a criminal record can impact you in multiple ways outside of the courtroom.
+For example, drug-related offenses can prevent you from obtaining federal financial aid for school.
+Having a child abuse charge can prohibit you from working in the nursing or caretaking fields.
 Major traffic offenses, including DUIs, may result in the loss of your CDL license.
-Having an experienced Boulder criminal defense attorney is essential to mitigate and reduce both your criminal exposure and the unintended consequences that a conviction may have on your life outside of the legal system.
+Having a Boulder criminal defense attorney with relevant experience is essential to mitigate and reduce both your criminal exposure and the unintended consequences that a conviction may have on your life outside of the legal system.

-In general, people do not know how to hire a criminal defense lawyer, do not know the right questions to ask, and as consequence, they spend more money than they should, and open themselves up to more severe penalties and even longer jail sentences.
+In general, people do not know how to hire a criminal defense lawyer, do not know the right questions to ask, and as a consequence, they spend more money than they should and open themselves up to more severe penalties and even longer jail sentences.

-As far as criminal law is concerned, defense lawyers in Boulder quote flat fees for providing legal services.
-Every so often, they charge within a range, however, mostly their charged rates are locked in a flat figure.
-This goes beyond just charging per hour, it provides you with an idea of the other costs that you should expect to see.
+As far as Colorado criminal law is concerned, defense lawyers in Boulder quote flat fees for providing legal services.
+Every so often, they charge within a range, though mostly, their charged rates are locked in a flat figure.
+This goes beyond just charging per hour, it gives you an idea of the other costs you should expect to see.
 The following questions are good to ask your attorney:

-- Do you charge a flat fee or an hourly?
+- Do you charge a flat fee or an hourly rate?
 If you charge a flat fee, what is it?
 What is included?
 What is not included?
 Do I have to make payments upfront?

 - If it is not a flat fee, what is your rate?